 Some people find that motivation drops in the cooler, darker months.
 There are some wonderful herbs that can help us feel our best such as passiflora, magnolia and siberian ginseng.
 Debra and Paul have experience in creating herbal formula's that help pick people up, stay motivated and get them ready to make the most out of every day.

 At Naturopathic Health, Debra & Paul have had over 25 years clinical experience each.

 With a broad range of experience they have helped people with issues such as:

-For over 3 years, both Paul and Debra have been researching the impacts of genetic SNP’s in relation to the way individuals use supplements and foods - an new field known as nutrigenomics.
+For over 6 years, both Paul and Debra have been assisting clients with the impacts of genetic SNP’s in relation to the way their body uses supplements and foods - a new field known as nutrigenomics.
 With this research they can inform patients of specific Gene defects such as MTHFR, COMT, NAT2, CYP1A1, CYP1B1, DAOA.
 Then appropriate lifestyle recommendations can be made.
-This highly personalised form of medicine helps patients understand which specific foods, or supplements they should be including, or avoiding in their diet.
+This form of genetic analysis helps patients understand which specific foods, or supplements they should be including, or avoiding in their diet.
 It also may assist in identifying what type of exercise, and diet plan can help a person lose weight.

 If you would like to know more about Paul and Debra, simply view Our Practitioners